aihaddad/weatherapp/README.md

 > _The biggest trend of recent times is developing, deploying and hosting your applications in cloud.
 Knowing cloud -related technologies is essential for modern IT specialists._
 > * Set up the weather service in a free cloud hosting service, e.g. [AWS][5] or [Google Cloud][6].

 _In progress...
-(I am also considering Ansible for AWS infrastructure automation)_
+(I am considering what features this section can add to the Ansible section below)_

 ### Ansible

 > _Automating deployment processes saves a lot of valuable time and reduces chances of costly errors.
 Infrastructure as Code removes manual steps and allows people to concentrate on core activities._
 > * Write [Ansible][7] playbooks for installing [Docker][3] and the app itself.

-_In progress...
-(I am also considering Ansible for AWS infrastructure automation)_
+The whole Ansible deployment workflow is available on the [`weatherapp-ansible`][8] repo

 [1]: https://github.com/eficode/weatherapp